amirhajibabaei/AutoForce/theforce/cl/README.md

 Thus the training is resumed in consecutive runs
 (the model is automatically loaded and saved in the `pckl` folder).

+At the beginning of training, if covariance is not given, the default kernel will be instantiated.
+In this case `kernel_kw` can be used for defining kernel parameters (e.g. cutoff).

 After sufficient training, one might want to use the result ML potential for fast simulations